The bowing hand

 How the fingers interact with the bow

 The thumb is acting like a little hook, and the stick of the bow hangs on that hook.
 The fingers are slightly separated and drape over the bow to prevent the stick falling out from it’s position on the hook.
 They’re also in the right place to help keep the bow from straying off a straight line, perpendicular to the fiddle strings, when you start playing.
 By pulling slightly towards you with the tip of the first finger, you’ll pull the tip of the bow a little closer in to you.
 Pulling with the 3rd finger pulls the heel of the bow in.
 As the thumb acts as a pivot, pulling in with the 3rd finger will push the tip of the bow away from your body.
 Throughout the bow stroke, the aim is that the fingers are fluidly interacting with the stick of the bow all the time.
 The fingers will need to be bending and flexing independently as part of your bow hold, in response to the bow showing any sign of starting to stray from its path.
 Ultimately they will be intuitively guiding it and keeping it perpendicular to the strings throughout the length of the bow stroke.
-The pinkie is just resting on the back of the bow stick.
+The pinkie is just resting on the back of the bow stick (and in fact many players play with the pinkie off the bow stick altogether for a lot of the time).
 It doesn’t have a lot to do until you lift the bow from the fiddle.
-If you try to pick the bow up from the fiddle strings, you’ll find that the thumb can act as a pivot.
-It just takes a little pressure on the stick with the pinkie to prevent the tip of the bow from falling downwards.
+If you try to pick the bow up from the fiddle strings, you’ll find that with the thumb acting as a pivot, it just takes a little pressure on the stick with the pinkie to prevent the tip of the bow from falling downwards.
 Pressure on the index finger can be used to help to ‘dig’ the bow into the string, to increase the volume at any point in a note.